-Examples of differences in metabolic properties were when we inoculated several species onto EMB agar.
-Each of these bacteria produced different colored colonies on this media, depending on their ability to ferment lactose.
-In addition to EMB and, there are many other types of differential media that can be used in the identification of bacteria.
+For example, differences in metabolic properties were shown when we inoculated several species onto EMB agar.
+Each of these bacteria produced different-colored colonies on this medium, depending on their ability to ferment lactose.
+In addition to EMB, there are many other types of differential media that can be used in the identification of bacteria.